heidikrisse/VirtualPetSimulator/README.md

 You can
 * Create a new pet with a name and type you choose
 * Feed the pet, which increases the pet's happiness and fullness.
+* Play with the pet, which increases the pet's happiness but decreases it's energy

 # Build project